Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

 Let $(\zed) = (Z_1, \dots, Z_k)$.
 The maps

-correspond to destabilization (in the given order) at a set of markings $\zed$, starting with a diagram $G$ already destabilized at a base set of markings $\zed^{0}$.
+correspond to handleslides (in the given order) at a set of markings $\zed$, starting with a diagram $G$ already destabilized at a base set of markings $\zed_0$.
 Our goal is to get as close as possible to a combinatorial description of these maps.
-In light of the isomorphisms~\eqref{eq:psiz}, we can assume without loss of generality that $\zed_0 = \emptyset$.
-The difficulty lies in understanding the counts of pseudo-holomorphic polygons $\# \M(\phi)$, where
+In light of the isomorphisms~\eqref{eq:psiz0}, we can assume without loss of generality that $\zed_0 = \emptyset$.
+(Indeed, the polygon maps commute with these isomorphisms, by the results on quasi-stabilizations from \cite[Section 6]{LinkSurg}.)